jason-green-io/littlepod/README.md

 ## copypaste.sh

-Backup the world to a local folder.
+Backup the world to a local folder or backup service.